ShaoniWang/AnalyticsforApacheSpark/index.md

 the power of Apache Spark.
 The service offering includes the following:

   - **Apache Spark** for data processing at scale

+    **Note:** To migrate to Spark 2.1 and learn what you need to update in your Spark 1.6 applications, see [Migrating from Spark 1.6 to Spark 2.1](./migration_to_spark21.html).
   - **spark-submit** for batch processing with your own applications
   - **Spark Interactive API** for creating non-notebook web clients that can provision and use Jupyter kernels